-For the legal help needed after car accidents, residents of Bronx, NY have trusted The Law Office of Evan W. Kohn to get their just compensation.
+For the legal help needed after car accidents, residents of the Bronx have trusted The Law Office of Evan W. Kohn to get their just compensation.

-Evan W. Kohn is an experienced and dedicated personal injury lawyer offering professional services with offices in the Bronx, Astoria, and Kew Gardens.
+Evan W. Kohn is an experienced and dedicated Bronx car accident lawyer offering professional services.
 Our staff speaks English, Spanish, Greek, Albanian, and Bengali to serve the diverse population of our great city.
 We only accept payments when your case is won, and your initial consultation is free.

 With over 30 years practicing personal injury law and representing individuals injured from car accidents, Mr. Kohn has helped clients in a variety of situations.
 If, as a result of your injury, you cannot drive or use public transportation to meet Mr. Kohn, he will meet you in your home or the hospital for your appointment.
 When visiting our offices, parking is free and conveniently located.